 We woke up well rested and had a few morning errands to take care of before hitting the road.
-Our friend and coworker, Caleb, recently moved to Seattle from Skagway and wanted to accompany us out of the city.
+Our friend, Caleb, recently moved to Seattle and wanted to accompany us out of the city.
 We met up with him and began our ride.
 Our destination for the night was Port Townsend for accommodations at a friend’s parent’s house.

 Leaving Bainbridge was mostly highway riding though we did a few cuts through neighborhoods and back roads.
 The fauna of the rainforest surrounded us – big ferns, blankets of moss, towering trees.
 We took a lunch break after about 30 miles of riding and said goodbye to Caleb before continuing north.